Like what we do? Get involved!

 Get your hands dirty with us at monthly Saturdays and Wednesday Workdays.

-We also have Wednesday volunteer hours every week from 4:00pm – 6:00pm, starting TBA for the 2013 season.
-These weekday volunteer hours are for adults 18+ only, and are not appropriate for children.
+The farm offers volunteer hours every Wednesday from 4:00pm – 6:00pm, from mid-April to mid-October.
+These weekday volunteer hours are for adults 18+ only, and are not usually appropriate for children.
+Open volunteer hours are also available every third Saturday of the month from May-September as part of our Monthly Battery Urban Farm Saturday Series.

 In both cases, volunteers can meet at the entrance to the farm, at the intersection of Pearl and State Streets.
 Closest subway lines are the South Ferry (1); Whitehall (R); and Bowling Green (4,5).
 Please come prepared with closed-toed shoes, comfortable weather-appropriate clothing (including sunscreen and/or boots as necessary), and bring a water bottle.
 All volunteers under 18 must be accompanied by a parent or legal guardian.

-Gain hands-on experience for a career in Urban Farming or Farm/Garden Education.
+Gain hands-on experience for a career in Urban Farming and Farm/Garden Education.

-Our Farm Internships and Educational Apprenticeships are a great way to get a rare and unique hands-on experience with educational urban farming.
-Interns assist with planting, harvesting, compost, pest control, irrigation and other projects and Apprentices get real hands-on outdoor-learning experience in a beautiful urban setting.
+Our Farm Education Apprenticeships are a great way to get a rare and unique hands-on experience with educational urban farming.
+Apprentices assist with planting, harvesting, compost, pest control, irrigation and other projects while getting real hands-on outdoor-learning experience helping with classes and school visits.
+Previous apprentices have gone on to work with GrowNYC, Earth Matter, City Growers, North Brooklyn Farms, Brooklyn Seed Company and City Harvest, as well as at schools and farms.

-To read more about our internships and apprenticeships and to apply, visit our Employment Opportunities page.
-2013 positions are now posted!
+To read more about our apprenticeships and to apply, visit our Employment Opportunities page.